 What if I have not decided my major yet?
 Can I be a Special Credit student and receive the Pell Grant?

 No. Students must be in a degree-seeking program which includes the Associates, Diploma and Certificate level.

 When can I get my textbooks?
 What if I want to buy my books elsewhere?
 What if I have used books from my friends?

-A student is able to “charge” books through our bookstore the week before the start of the term and the first week after the start of the term providing that they have completed the financial aid process, i.e. received a award letter or have awards showing in their Webadvisor account under Financial Aid.
+A student is able to “charge” books through our bookstore the week before the start of the term and the first week after the start of the term providing that they have completed the financial aid process, i.e. received a award letter or have awards showing in their Self-Service account.
 Students can buy books elsewhere, however, they would have to pay out of pocket and wait for any Pell refund to be compensated for the purchase.
 There is no financial aid penalty for students who do not purchase books at SCC as it is not a requirement that financial aid recipients get their books from our bookstore.

 What is a Pell refund?

-A Pell refund is the monies that are remaining after tuition, fees and any book charges have been deducted.
-Pell refunds are available on published disbursement dates provided that attendance has been verified and the enrollment is required in the current program of study.
+A Pell refund is the monies that are remaining after tuition, fees and any book charges have been deducted from the eligible award.
+Pell refunds are available on published disbursement dates provided that attendance has been verified and the classes enrolled are required in the current program of study.
 The disbursement dates are listed on the SCC website in the Financial Aid Calendar or are available via the Financial Aid and Business Offices.

 What types of financial aid are available for Occupation Education courses?